jpnoob/vn-knowledge/artemis/readme.txt

   like the title screen, options screen etc
 - seems we can add/change splash screens (and voice lines played during them) by editing script/brandlogo.ast
+- can't add comments with semicolon (i tried in aikagi 3, the game crashed)
 -------------------------------------------------------------------------------
-imouto spiral
+imouto spiral trial

-TODO i have yet to take a closer look
+TODO only took a super-quick look, was able to change text
 -------------------------------------------------------------------------------
 ixshe tell